naasse/ibm-quantum-challenge/documentation/adr-1-database-choice.md

 * Our application can't make use of strict database constraints
 * The initial data model is easier to generate with NoSQL
 * If our data model changes, we don't have to make changes to our model
+* My MongoDB experience is almost zero, compared to a strong PostgreSQL background, so a non-trivial amount of time will be spent on research and setup